LloydThabisoKhuphe/CampusMobi/docs/architecture/system_decomposition.md

 ---

-### 3. Campus Wallet
+### 3. Campus Wallet(demo)

 Manages all financial transactions and balances for campus services.

-- Displays current wallet balance on the user's home screen and profile page
+- Displays current simulated wallet balance on the user's home screen and profile page
-- Allows users to load funds via integrated payment gateways
+- Allows users to simulate funds
-- Processes payments for cafeteria pre-orders
-- Maintains a full transaction history (amount, timestamp, service, reference number)
+- Maintains a full transaction history of the simulated wallet transaction
-- Triggers a low-balance alert when the wallet falls below a configurable threshold (default: R20.00)
-- Encrypts all payment data in transit and at rest
-- Handles payment failures gracefully with appropriate user feedback

-**Interfaces with:** Authentication module (wallet is linked to a verified user account), Cafeteria Service (deducts payment on order confirmation), Notification System (triggers low-balance and payment-confirmation alerts)
+**Interfaces with:** Authentication module (wallet is linked to a verified user account),

 ---